CAHLR/OATutor/README.md

 BKT algorithm selecting problems.

-OATutor uses Bayesian Knowledge Tracing to determine model mastery based on an input.
+OpenITS uses Bayesian Knowledge Tracing to determine model mastery based on an input.
 (If you need to describe how BKT works, just copy the descriptions of the 4 model parameters used in BKT from wikipedia along with equations a thru d.
 The implementation is exactly identical to wikpedia, nothing special here)

 Problem selection is determined using a heuristic which is fully configurable and can be AB tested (see above).
 For the purposes of this paper, let us assume we are using a heuristic that selects problems prioritizing the lowest mastery first.
 Upon receiving user input, the standard BKT update equations will update the predicted user's mastery.
-Upon completion of a problem, OATutor will iterate through all problems and compute each problem's mastery level(note: mastery level is computed at the problem granularity not the step) for the user.
+Upon completion of a problem, OpenITS will iterate through all problems and compute each problem's mastery level(note: mastery level is computed at the problem granularity not the step) for the user.
 This is done by multiplying all the mastery priors for all KCs of that step (as labelled by the researcher in the KC model) and then multiplying all step masteries together to get the problem mastery.
 The heuristic will be applied, which in this case is lowest mastery